 |Histogram after all adjustments|

-Compare: You can use this slideshow viewer to enlarge and quickly compare the differences between the "naked eye" simulation, the "raw camera exposure", the "curve adjustment", and the final image with all the post adjustments.
+Compare: In the image below you can quickly compare the differences between the "naked eye" simulation, the "raw camera" exposure, the "S"-curve adjustment, and the final image —with the extended tonal range of its histogram.